-Beyond that, it’s possible to see a low coolant level light or high-temperature light if the coolant levels are dropping to low.
+Beyond that, it’s possible to see a low coolant level light or high-temperature light if the coolant levels are dropping too low.
 Any one of these lights should be taken seriously at first sight.

 2. Oil/Coolant Mixture

-However, combustion gases can also enter the cooling system because of this problem, which you could confuse for an oil mixture, except this looks more like bubbles.
+However, combustion gases can also enter the cooling system because of this problem, which you could confuse for an oil mixture, except that this looks more like bubbles.
 Either way, the coolant should look like coolant, just as motor oil should only resemble oil.
 If either one looks odd, it’s best to have it examined closer.

 3. White Smoke from Exhaust

 The engine uses various coolant passages that run through the motor’s cylinder head to keep the temperature down.
-If there’s a crack in the cylinder head, coolant can leak into the combustion chamber, as we just discussed.
+If there’s a crack in the cylinder head, coolant can leak into the combustion chamber, as I just discussed.
 When this happens, that coolant is going to burn up during the combustion that occurs.